VivekSinghRawat-1/docs/content/en/docs/appstore/app-services/general-purpose-ocr.md

 * Currently only supports images(in JPG, JPEG, PNG, BMP, TIFF formats) and Pdf documents.
 * Total documents size cannot exceed 20 MB.
-* ABBYY FineReader Engine will not open images larger than 32512*32512 pixels.
+* The image size should not be larger than 32512*32512 pixels.

 ### 1.3 Prerequisites

-* This app service works best with Studio Pro 8 versions starting with [8.18.15](/releasenotes/studio-pro/8.18/#81815) and 9 versions starting with [9.0](/releasenotes/studio-pro/9.0/).
+* This App Service works best with Studio Pro 8 versions starting with [8.18.15](/releasenotes/studio-pro/8.18/#81815) and 9 versions starting with [9.0](/releasenotes/studio-pro/9.0/).

 ## 2 Installation

 ### 2.1 Obtaining the Binding Keys {#obtain-keys}

 The General Purpose OCR is a premium Mendix product subject to a purchase and subscription fee.
-To successfully use this app service in your app, first you need to start a subscription or a trial to get the binding keys.
+To successfully use this App Service in your app, first you need to start a subscription or a trial to get the binding keys.

 #### 2.1.1 Starting a Trial

-A trial gives everyone in your company one-month of access to the app service.
+A trial gives everyone in your company access to the App Service.
 To start a trial, perform the following steps:

 1. Go to the [General Purpose OCR](need to edit: https://marketplace.mendix.com/link/component/118388) page in the Marketplace.
 2. Click **Try for Free** to open the **Start Your Free Trial** page.
-Here you can see the **Trial Details** for the app service.
+Here you can see the **Trial Details** for the App Service.
 3. Select the check box to agree to the **Terms & Conditions**.
 4. Click **Enable Trial**.
 A page opens and confirms that your request has been received.
 5. Wait until your request is processed.
 It can take more than at least 15 minutes for the system to process your request.
-After your request is processed, you will receive an email that says the app service is ready to be used.
+After your request is processed, you will receive an email that says the App Service is ready to be used.
 6. Click the link in the email to go to the [My Subscriptions](/appstore/general/app-store-overview/#my-subscriptions) page and log in there.
 This page shows all the products that you have trials for.
 7. Click **General Purpose OCR** to open the [service management dashboard](/appstore/general/app-store-overview/#service-management-dashboard).
 8. Follow the instructions in the [Creating Binding Keys](/appstore/general/app-store-overview/#creating-binding-keys) section in the *Marketplace Overview* to create binding keys.
 Save the binding keys somewhere safe.
 Later you will need to [configure the binding keys](#configure-keys) in your app.